 Toggling the 1-bit onboarding indication in SIB1 allows to control congestion due to onboarding request.

 There are a number papers with proposals related to access control for support of external CHs, and for onboarding.
+Company inputs does not show a consensus whether there is a need to enhance the current UAC procedures due to support of external CHs and onboarding.

+Rapporteur's Comment: As access control (e.g. introduction of a new access category) is not fully in the scope of RAN2, asking the relevant WGs (SA2/CT1) whether there is need to enhance access control due to support of external CHs and onboarding may be the easiest way to progress these issues in RAN2.

-Question 5.1: Is there a need to enhance access control for CH?
-If yes, then please indicate in comment what type of extension is needed.
+[Easy] Proposal 5.1: RAN2 asks SA2/CT1 whether there is a need to enhance access control for CHs.

-Question 5.2: Is there a need to enhance access control for onboarding?
-If yes, then please indicate in comment what type of extension is needed.
+[Easy] Proposal 5.2: RAN2 asks SA2/CT1 whether there is a need to enhance access control for onboarding.